Why are flags at half-staff Sunday?

 RICHMOND, Va.
 (WRIC) – Noticed flags flying at half-staff Sunday, May 15?
 Two recent proclamations from President Joe Biden explain why.

-The Governor’s order is intended to show respect and memory for Peace Officers Memorial Day.
+The order is intended to show respect and memory for Peace Officers Memorial Day.

 Biden has designated May 15 as Peace Officers Memorial Day, and the week in which it falls as Police Week.
 Within his proclamation, Biden called on all governors to direct flags to be flown at half-staff on Sunday.